Beyond the Hype: Building AI Agents with Real-World IAM and Security

 IAM, or Identity and Access Management, is no longer just for human users.
 Think of it as the bouncer at the club, but instead of just checking ids, it's making sure your ai agents aren’t doing things they shouldn't.

 - Authentication: First, you gotta know who's who.
 For ai agents, this means verifying their identities using methods like api keys, certificates, or tokens.
 It's like making sure they have the right password before letting them in the system.
 And hey, while we're at it, let's not forget the importance of zero trust.
+This means we don't automatically trust anything or anyone, even if they're already inside our network.
+Every access request is verified.

 - Authorization: Just because an ai agent can access something doesn't mean it should.
 You need to define roles and permissions based on the principle of least privilege.
 In other words, only give them access to what they absolutely need to do their job.